Today, physician-led initiatives improve the business of healthcare better, faster, and easier.

 How are physicians assigned to a cohort group?

 The client services team of Good Leadership will interview each participant to learn about their motivation, goals, and leadership experience.
 The most effective cohort groups are comprised of people with similar motivation and varied backgrounds, skills, and experiences.
-Each cohort will be multi-specialty
+Cohorts are best when they are multi-specialty, and represent an array of organizations.

 What mix of physician backgrounds, specialties, and experience will be in the program?